-Foreword

-The global economy has rebounded from the collapse of 2020.
-However, economies all over the world are facing a slowdown in growth due to new variants of COVID-19, inflation and demographic problems in countries experiencing labor shortages.
+Global economic growth has been slowing.
+Countries all over the world are experiencing elevated inflation and a decrease in investment, due to several factors such as escalating geopolitical tensions and a resurgence of the COVID-19 pandemic in some territories.

-Nevertheless, between political crises that begin to resolve and a pandemic still upon us, the year 2021 ended with relatively optimistic forecasts in the field of economic recovery.
-The World Bank forecasts a 3.2% growth for the Peruvian economy, one of the best projections in the region, which is expected to see its growth reduced to 2.6%.
+The World Bank forecasts a 1.7% growth for the global economy in 2023, and a 2.7% in 2024.
+Despite the recent political uncertainty, Peru remains an attractive country for foreign investment.
+The World Bank forecasts a 2.6% growth for the Peruvian economy, one of the best projections in the region, which is expected to see its growth reduced to 1.3%.

-Peruvian's GDP was able to rebound because of the gradual recovery of the domestic demand and the improvement in the external environment, since Peru's economy is sustained by the high price of raw materials such as gold, copper and oil.
-In addition to this, a series of actions taken by the government improve the prospects of recovery of employment, like the long-awaited acceleration of the vaccination process, which would help reduce the shadow COVID-19 casts over growth prospects.

-This context, added to the stability offered by current regulations, make Peru an ideal setting for investment and business development.
+Peru's economy is sustained by the price of raw materials such as gold, copper and oil.
+In addition to this, the stability offered by current regulations make Peru an ideal setting for investment and business development.

 Doing business in Peru contains detailed and reliable information on the major macroeconomic, tax, corporate, labor and social security matters about Peru.
 We are confident that this content will be helpful for both investors looking to enter our market and those already present.

 PwC has over 95 years of uninterrupted presence in Peru, and significant experience providing audit, tax and advisory services through its multidisciplinary teams and latest technology, which are always at your service to assist your organization to accomplish its business objectives.

 Content

+1. Peru in numbers Page 4

-Page 4 Page 6 Page 10
+2. Foreign investment considerations Page 6

-Page 16 Page 22 Page 24

-Page 38 Page 58 Page 66
+3. Corporate considerations Page 12

+4. Labor legislation Page 18

+5. Foreign trade Page 30

+6. Tax system Page 34

+7. Mining chapter Page 50

+8. ESG (Environmental, Social and Governance) Page 70

+9. PwC's global Network and services Page 80

+Foreign investment considerations Corporate considerations

+Labor legislation Foreign trade

+Tax system Mining chapter

+ESG (Environmental, Social and Governance)

+PwC's global Network and services

-Over the past few years, Peru has maintained economic stability, welcoming brand new players and businesses.
+Foreign investment considerations Corporate considerations Labor legislation Foreign trade Tax system Mining chapter ESG (Environmental, Social and Governance) PwC's global Network and services Over the past few years, Peru has maintained economic stability, welcoming brand new players and businesses.
 Despite the pandemic, the country remains one of the most attractive markets for new investors.
 These are some important facts to be considered by business leaders interested in investing in Peru.